aelhin07/SUM1-2026/project/README.md

 ---
 ## Files in this project
 ### `project.py`
-This is the main file that contains all the game logic.
-It has a `main()` function and five additional functions:
+This is the main file of the project, and it contains all the logic for the game.
+It includes the `main()` function and five other functions that each have a specific job.
-`load_word_list(filepath)`
+### `load_word_list(filepath)`
-This function reads the `words.txt` file line by line and builds a list of valid 5-letter words.
-It converts every word to uppercase so comparisons are consistent.
-If the file is not found or contains no valid words, the program prints an error and stops.
-We decided to load words from a file rather than hard-coding them in the script because it makes the game easy to update — you can change the word list without touching any code.
+This function opens the `words.txt` file and reads it one line at a time.
+It creates a list with all the valid 5-letter words and changes them to uppercase so that the program can compare words consistently.
+If the file cannot be found, or if there are no valid words inside it, the program shows an error message and stops.
+We decided to use a separate file for the words instead of writing them directly in the code.
+This makes the game easier to update because we can add or remove words without changing the actual Python script.

-`get_random_word(word_list)`
+### `get_random_word(word_list)`
-This function takes the list of words and returns one word chosen at random using Python's built-in `random.choice()`.
-It also checks that the list is not empty before choosing, and raises a `ValueError` if it is.
-Keeping this in its own function makes it easy to test independently.
+This function takes the list of words and randomly chooses one using Python’s built-in `random.choice()` function.
+Before choosing a word, it checks that the list is not empty.
+If it is empty, the function raises a `ValueError`.
+We kept this as a separate function because it makes the code easier to understand and also allows us to test the random word selection by itself.

-`check_guess(guess, target)`
+### `check_guess(guess, target)`
-This is the most important function in the project.
-It compares the player's guess to the secret word and returns a list of tuples, where each tuple contains a letter and its status: `"correct"`, `"present"`, or `"absent"`.
-We use a two-pass approach to handle duplicate letters correctly.
-In the first pass, we find all letters that are in the right position and mark them as correct.
-In the second pass, we check the remaining letters to see if they appear anywhere else in the word.
-This prevents duplicate letters from being counted twice, which matches the official Wordle rules.
+This is the most important function in the game.
+It compares the player’s guess with the secret word and returns a list of tuples.
+Each tuple contains a letter and one of three possible results: `"correct"`, `"present"`, or `"absent"`.
+The function uses a two-pass approach to correctly handle duplicate letters.
+In the first pass, it checks which letters are in the correct position.
+In the second pass, it checks whether the remaining letters appear somewhere else in the word.
+This is important because it prevents duplicate letters from being counted more than once and makes the game follow the official Wordle rules.

-`is_valid_word(word, word_list)`
+### `is_valid_word(word, word_list)`
-This function checks whether the player's input is acceptable.
-It verifies that the word is exactly 5 characters long, contains only letters, and exists in our word list.
-It also strips any accidental spaces from the input before checking.
-If any of these conditions fail, it returns `False` and the player is asked to try again.
+This function checks if the player’s guess is valid.
+It makes sure that the word has exactly 5 characters, contains only letters, and is included in the word list.
+It also removes any extra spaces before checking the word.
+If the word does not meet these conditions, the function returns `False`, and the player has to enter a different word.

-`format_feedback(result)`
+### `format_feedback(result)`
-This function takes the list of tuples from `check_guess` and turns it into a colorful string that can be printed in the terminal.
-It uses the `colorama` library to apply green, yellow, or white backgrounds to each letter tile.
-We chose to keep this function separate from `check_guess` because one function handles the logic and the other handles the display — keeping things clean and organized.
+This function takes the result from `check_guess` and turns it into a colored string that can be shown in the terminal.
+It uses the `colorama` library to give each letter a green, yellow, or white background depending on whether the letter is correct, present, or absent.
+We separated this function from `check_guess` because they have different purposes. `check_guess` handles the game logic, while `format_feedback` handles how the result looks on the screen.
+This helps keep the code cleaner and easier to follow.

 ### `test_project.py`
 This file contains 23 tests written with `pytest`.
 The tests are organized by function and cover a wide range of cases: